 The additional parameters Axis1 and Axis2 in the .gad file describe the orientation of the object.
+The third coordinate axis is not given as an additional parameter, but given as the cross product of Axis1 and Axis2, such that the three axes form a right hand system.
 The orientation of a sphere obviously does not change the visible 3D geometry, rather, it is used to model anisotropic material behavior.
 Those parameters cannot be modified through the user interface.